cosmos/gaia/CONTRIBUTING.md

    3. If nobody has been assigned for the issue and you would like to work on it, make a comment on the issue to inform the community of your intentions to begin work.
-5. To submit your work as a contribution to the repository follow standard GitHub best practices.
+5. To submit your work as a contribution to the repository, follow standard GitHub best practices.
 See [pull request guideline](#pull-requests) below.

 **Note:** For very small or blatantly obvious problems such as typos, you are not required to an open issue to submit a PR, but be aware that for more complex